 55. Keep the BBQ or Fire Away from the Projector

 Smoke and dust from a fire can play havoc with your projector.
 It’s not just about the interference this will cause to the image being projected, but it can also damage your expensive equipment.
-Which brings me onto…
+This brings me onto…

 56. Keep Your Outdoor Movie Projector Well Maintained and Clean

 It is so important to keep your outdoor projector clean and properly maintained.
-When playing movies outside you expose your equipment to risks such as wind, pollen and dust.
+When playing movies outside you expose your equipment to risks such as wind, pollen, and dust.
 Maintenance is essential, so get into a habit of regularly cleaning the filters and lens after each use.
 This will reduce the potential for lasting damage or overheating.

 57. Don’t Clean Your Projector Lens with a Cloth